nigelhorne/ged2site/README.md

 | -G   |  google_maps_geolocation_key (also can be stored in the `GMAP_KEY` environment variable) |
 | -J   |  google_maps_javascript_key |

+You can get free API keys from Google at https://console.developers.google.com/apis/credentials.

 Debugging and Developing
 ========================